-However, this does mean that you will need to apply for a mortgage and put down a deposit unless you have the cash to purchase the property outright.
+However, this does mean that you will need to apply for a Right to Buy mortgage and put down a deposit unless you have the cash to purchase the property outright.

-Many lenders offer mortgages specifically tailored to Right to Buy applicants, although you should carefully consider all you different options when looking for the best mortgage.
+Many lenders offer mortgages specifically tailored to Right to Buy applicants, although you should carefully consider all options when looking for the best mortgage.

-You could also complete our mortgage broker form to speak to an independent mortgage broker in your area.
+You could also complete our mortgage broker form to speak to an independent right to buy mortgage broker in your area.

-Many mortgage lenders will let you use your Right to Buy discount as your deposit, meaning you will not need to save a deposit yourself.
+Not always.
+Many mortgage lenders will let you use your Right to Buy discount as your deposit, meaning you don’t need to save for a deposit yourself.
 However, some lenders may still expect you to put down a deposit as well.

-If you purchase your home through the Right to Buy housing association you may have to repay some or all of your discount if you sell it again within ten years.
+If you purchase your home through the Right to Buy housing association you may have to repay some or all of your discount if you sell it again within five years.

 The amount you would have to pay back depends on how long you have owned the property when you sell: